 Downsizing business?
-Here's how to succeed with decreased budgets and higher marketing goals
+Here's our guide on how to succeed with decreased budgets and higher marketing goals

 In these uncertain times, marketers are figuring out what to do in order to survive and grow, while businesses downsize and decrease budget.
 In this guide, I will explain the 5-step cycle to SEO content marketing that focuses on agility, execution and measuring meaningful data to maximize your efforts on these low-cost channels and build on them.